 - Skin allergens – Some people react to latex products or nickel-plated jewelry.
 Personal care items such as moisturizers, massage lotions and cosmetics may also trigger an allergic reaction.

-- Inhalation allergens – Watch out for the pollens in cut flowers and the molds in indoor potted plants.
+- Inhalation allergens – Watch out for the pollens in cut flowers and mold in indoor potted plants.
 Avoid non-washable stuffed animals, perfumes and colognes, cigarette smoke, wood fires and scented candles.
-Clean the house while your loved one is not there so that any dust can settle down before they return.

 - Other asthma triggers – Stress can trigger asthma and so can laughter.
-Knowing what your loved-one's triggers are can help you when planning activities.
+Knowing what your loved one's triggers can help you when planning activities.

 Plan to keep your celebration relaxed and fun.

-- Plan a fun meal – Avoid the stress of eating out and cook a healthy and food-allergy safe meal.
+- Plan a fun meal – Cook a healthy and food-allergy safe meal.
 Consider planning the menu around a “red” and/or “heart-shaped” theme.
 Check out Kids With Food Allergies’ Allergy-Friendly Valentine’s Day Recipes for some delicious ideas.